kyma-project/community/concepts/observability-strategy/strategy.md

 ## Integration Options

-With the new Observability architecture in place, the in-cluster backends won't be integrated by default out-of-the box.
-Instead, users will have the following three options to start their journey: Direct integration, indirect integration, and custom integration:
+With the new Observability architecture, the in-cluster backends won't be integrated by default out-of-the box.
+Instead, users will have the following three options to start their journey: direct integration, indirect integration, and custom integration.

 ### Direct Integration